COVID-19 Assessment Arrangements

 - Protect you by maintaining quality and standards in teaching, learning and assessment and ensuring that your qualification holds its value over time.

-Our Safety Net policy
+Our Safety Net policies

 We want to make sure that you are not disadvantaged if your performance in your assessments is negatively impacted during the pandemic.
 To reduce the pressure on you at this difficult time, we have introduced a Safety Net policy for all* taught undergraduate and postgraduate students.

 *Please note, for that some programmes which are subject to professional regulation, we may not be permitted to apply the Safety Net policy.
-We are awaiting feedback from professional bodies, and your School will communicate with you separately about this, and what it means for you.

 Our overriding priority continues to be your wellbeing and long-term success.
 By making adaptations to the way you are assessed for all of your modules and introducing flexibility to how you demonstrate that you have met the learning outcomes for your year of study, we will ensure that the value of your degree is protected over time.
 We also know that, for many of you, being able to continue with learning and assessment over the coming term will be important for your wellbeing.
 Despite the challenging circumstances, and if at all possible, we do encourage you to keep engaged with your studies.